NHS / Council Commissioning

 YHLB Approx. Course Costs (based on 10 attendees):

-- Private sector = £154 pp teaching fees (includes hall hire) plus £60 pp Resources Pack = bargain rates to get the programme to more people.
+- Private sector = £154 pp teaching fees (includes hall hire) plus £60 pp Resources Pack = bargain rates to get the programme to more people (more in some areas/London and with smaller numbers).

 - Course valued at £292 pp (Spine Journal 2012)